Hot Flash Tie

 RequiredP Outlet streams will be at the user specified pressure.

 IgnoreLowMassFlow / IgnoreLowQm Tick Box This option is only visible if the AutoDetect, LowestFeed or HighestFeed methods are chosen.
-When calculating the outlet pressure and temperature of the tank, SysCAD will ignore the low flow feed streams should this option be selected.
+When calculating the pressure and temperature of the mixture, SysCAD will ignore the low flow feed streams should this option be selected.
 The low flow limit is set in the field below.

 PressureReqd / P_Reqd Input This field is only visible if the RequiredP method is chosen.
 This is user specified pressure.